VK2ZJ/VK2ZJ_SINAD_Meter/README.md

-# SINAD
+# VK2ZJ_SINAD_Meter
-Python script to measure SINAD with an audio input.
+Little python app to measure SINAD with an audio input.
+Tested on Windows.